Nishapur: Tepe Madraseh

 The most elaborate architectural excavation took place at the site called Tepe Madraseh.
 This massive complex had been thoughtfully planned and embellished with many decorative elements.
 Plaster panels had been carved and painted, along with walls, brickwork, and glazed ceramic tiles.
 A madraseh is a place for religious learning.
 Such sites have piqued the interest of scholars for centuries for their function and architectural designs.
 Like most Islamic architecture, the entire complex of Tepe Madaseh was oriented to face Mecca.
 The bricks used to construct most of the structures had been dried in the kilns located on the outskirts of the complex.

 Pottery

 Nishapur during the Islamic Golden Age, especially the 9th and 10th centuries, was one of the great centers of pottery and related arts.
 Most of the Ceramic artifacts discovered in Nishapur are preserved in the Metropolitan Museum of Art and Museums in Nishapur, Tehran and Mashhad.
-Ceramics produced at Nishapur showed links with Sassanid art and Central Asian.
+Ceramics produced at Nishapur showed links with Sasanian art and Central Asian.
 Nowadays there are 4 Pottery workshops in Nishapur.

 Bowls including bold black inscriptions in the so-called Kufic angular calligraphy were apparently produced in the important ceramic centers of Nishapur in eastern Iran, and Afrasiyab, or Old Samarqand, in present-day Uzbekistan.
 The text often contains a proverb in Arabic or, as in this case, a series of wishes: "Blessing, happiness, prosperity, good health, and success."